MicrosoftDocs/azure-docs/articles/search/knowledge-store-howto.md

 ---
 # How to get started with Knowledge Store

-[Knowledge Store](knowledge-store-concept-intro.md) is a new preview feature in Azure Search that saves AI enrichments created in indexing pipeline for analysis, exploration, and knowledge mining in other apps.
-You can also use saved enrichments to understand and refine an indexing pipeline.
+[Knowledge Store](knowledge-store-concept-intro.md) is a new preview feature in Azure Search that saves AI enrichments created in an indexing pipeline for analysis, exploration, and knowledge mining in other apps.
+You can also use saved enrichments to understand and refine an Azure Search indexing pipeline.

-In this exercise, get started with sample data, services, and tools to learn the basic workflow for creating and using your first knowledge store.
+In this exercise, start with sample data, services, and tools to learn the basic workflow for creating and using your first knowledge store.

 ## Prerequisites